MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 >The version number for your environment project's Mesh toolkit package **must** be equal to or older than the Mesh app (PC or Quest) your environment is targeting, otherwise the environment will not load.
 You can generally ensure this is true by using the non-preview Mesh toolkit package, which releases only after the matching Mesh app is available in stores.

 > [!IMPORTANT]
 > Mesh Toolkit versions older than 23.15 are officially deprecated.

+> [!IMPORTANT]
-Additionally, we will not longer be publishing Mesh Toolkit (Preview) versions following the 5.2405 version release.
+> We will not longer be publishing Mesh Toolkit (Preview) versions following the 5.2405.X version release.
+This means that starting with 5.2406.X there will no longer be (Preview) toolkit.

 | Mesh offering/package      | Version  | Date released |
 |----------------------------|----------|---------------|